* Italy’s Letta names government, ends political stalemate

 Spanish 10-year yields fell 12 bps to 4.16 percent as Italy pulled other higher-yielding markets with it.

 Some investors were reluctant to take new positions in Italy at the current level of 10-year yields, which is just off a 2-1/2 year low of 3.89 percent hit last week.

-“We’re moving towards a stabler electoral background ... this is good news,” said Sanjay Joshi, head of fixed income for London and Capital - a group managing assets worth around $4 billion - which sold its Italian and Spanish debt holdings before the elections.
+“We’re moving towards a more stable electoral background,” said Sanjay Joshi, head of fixed income for London and Capital, a group managing assets worth around $4 billion which sold its Italian and Spanish debt holdings before the elections.

 “But we haven’t made any moves yet.
 Economic conditions in other euro zone countries have deteriorated.”

 Data this session reinforced bets that the ECB will cut interest on Thursday.